Govett-Brewster Art Gallery: History

 The Govett-Brewster Art Gallery had its beginnings through a gift by New Plymouth resident Monica Brewster (nee Govett 1886–1973) who transferred £50,000 in stocks, funds, shares and securities to the City of New Plymouth in 1962.
-The fund was to establish and develop a public art gallery (in1970, the year the gallery eventually opened, she would make a second bequest for £72,000 to start a permanent art collection).
+The fund was to establish and develop a public art gallery (in 1970, the year the gallery eventually opened, she would make a second bequest for £72,000 to start a permanent art collection).

 In 1967 a 24 year old Australian teacher John Maynard arrived in New Plymouth having been appointed director to develop a contemporary art gallery.
-Maynard had no interest in setting up a conventional local body gallery and after touring the country saw that, “artists are where the action is.’
+Maynard had no interest in setting up a conventional local body gallery and after touring the country saw that, "artists are where the action is."

 Maynard oversaw the Regent cinema building conversion by New Plymouth architect, Terry Boon and developed the collection policy that focused on new forms of art and sculpture fostering the development of artists from New Zealand and the Pacific Rim and allowed for the deaccessioning of unwanted items.
-The gallery opened on 22 February 1970 with the exhibition Real Time by Leon Narby.
-Art critic Hamish Keith described the installation as, 'setting New Zealand art off to the kind of start it should have in the Seventies…Real Time has as its basic mechanism real life, and that itself is a major breakthrough.’
+The gallery opened on 22 February 1970 with the exhibition Real Time by Leon Narbey.
+Art critic Hamish Keith described the installation as, 'setting New Zealand art off to the kind of start it should have in the Seventies…Real Time has as its basic mechanism real life, and that itself is a major breakthrough.'